mmistakes/so-simple-theme/README.md

 #### Owner/Author Information

-Change your name, and avatar photo (200x200 pixels or larger), email, and social networking urls.
+Change your name, and avatar photo (crop it square at 200x200 or larger), email, and social networking urls.
 If you want to link to an external image on Gravatar or something similiar you'll need to edit the path in `head.html` since it assumes it is located in `/images`.

 Including a link to your Google+ profile has the added benefit of displaying [Google Authorship](https://plus.google.com/authorship) in Google search results if you've went ahead and applied for it.